daz4126/Nanny-State/README.md

 ## Quick Start

-All you need in a NANNY STATE app is a `View` function and `State` object:
+All you need in a NANNY STATE app is a view component and `State` object:

 ```javascript
 import Nanny from "nanny-state"